A History of Flamenco, the Soul of Andalusia

 Instead, the Spanish Inquisition forced all gypsies, Jews and Moors who remained to convert to Christianism.
 They had to become Spanish Christians religiously and culturally, abandoning all aspects of their culture, or be expelled to North Africa.
 The Spanish Inquisition committed genocide against those who refused and tried to exterminate them entirely.

-To escape persecution, many gypsies, Jews and Moors fled to the mountains.
+These stories say that to escape persecution, many gypsies, Jews and Moors fled to the mountains.
 The fusion of music from these groups formed the origins of the flamenco we know today.
 Flamenco developed in the mountains during three centuries.
 Little is known about its history during this time.

 Growth of Flamenco